Skip to main content

 What should I do If the authorized physician places me on temporary alternative (restricted) duty?

 If the supervisor cannot accommodate temporary alternative (restricted) duty in the home department, the injured employee may be placed in a different department.
-This is coordinated through Human Resources.
+This is coordinated through Risk Management.
 Shift times and days worked can be altered by the University.
 (Under Missouri law, the University is not required to provide transportation to/from work).

 If temporary alternative (restricted) duty cannot be provided, the employee will be eligible for workers' compensation benefits.
 If temporary alternative (restricted) duty is available and the employee refuses, workers' compensation benefits will be denied.